-I had a scary moment at the end of a project last year when the client told me “I didn’t know my back yard would look like this!”
+I had a scary moment at the end of a project last year when the client told me “I didn’t know my back yard would look like this”.
 While I was glad we got it right for her, the shiver down my spine was reacting to thoughts about what happened if we got it wrong.

-For this new custom home, our client couldn’t visualize the projecting roofs of the home as we described them to him through our typical 2D elevations (left image).
-Creating a 3D model made it easy for him to grasp our design intent and understand the project allowing us to move onto smaller details of the home. (middle and right)
+For this new custom home, our client couldn’t visualize the projecting roofs of the home as we described them to him through our typical 2D elevations. (left image).
+Creating a 3D model made it easy for him to grasp our design intent and understand the project allowing us to move onto smaller details of the home. (middle and right).

 For this mountain retirement home, we created a realistic 3d model of the home to help the clients as well as to describe construction techniques to the contractor (left & middle).
 The middle image shows the completed house.

 These 3D models are important because they show the relationship between house and site.
-For these 2 mountain homes, in order to explain our design and how it fits to the site, we created models to show a challenging driveway and a dual direction sloping site with an elevated entry walkway.
+For these 2 mountain homes, in order to explain our design and how it fits to the site, we created models showing a challenging driveway and a dual direction sloping site with an elevated entry walkway.

 The amount of detail a 3D model contains can vary for each project.
 For small jobs, a simple mass model can help explain massing and get the main idea across.
-For custom new homes, some clients may choose to visualize all aspects of the home including the interior in 3 dimensions.
+For custom new homes, some clients choose to visualize all aspects of the home, including the interior in 3 dimensions.

 These 2 completely different projects required a different approach to interior models.
 The top project was a basement and backyard project.
 The model was used to help the owner visualize the spaces in the basement and their relationship to the exterior.
-For the lower project, the owner requested a more photo-realistic look to the renderings to help understand the detail of the interior.
+For the lower project, the owner requested a more photo-realistic look to help understand the detail of the interior.

 Our 10th principle: Make it easy

-- To understand if your project is viable.
+- Understand if your project is viable.

-- To make decisions in the right order.
+- Make decisions in the right order.

-- To understand the design from the beginning.
+- Understand the design from the beginning.

-- To find the right team.
+- Find the right team.